Causal Inference on Process Graphs, Part I: The Structural Equation Process Representation: Summary and outlook

-\emph{Towards applications.} We believe that the formalisation of causal inference on process graphs for SVAR processes may become relevant and useful in applications where one is often interested in systems of quantities that interact over time.
+\emph{Towards applications.} We believe that the formalisation of causal inference on process graphs for SVAR processes is also relevant and useful in applications where one is often interested in systems of quantities that interact over time.
 Observations of such systems are given as time series, and from these data we wish to infer how strongly these quantities drive each other.
 In practice, we may already have qualitative knowledge of which quantity causally precedes which.
 However, we may not know the time lags after which these effects take place, nor may we be willing to make assumptions about them.
 Using the SEP representation of SVAR processes, one could ignore these lags and instead use only the process graph to compute causal effects.
 In particular, this representation avoids possible misspecification of the generally more complex time series graph.
 On the contrary, the causal effects introduced in this paper are much more complex than causal effects in the usual sense, and estimating them is likely to involve numerous statistical challenges.
-Future research may therefore need to identify and address these challenges.
-However, even if the time series graph is known or has been identified by a causal discovery algorithm, it may still be of interest to apply our findings, as the frequency domain causal effects as well as the spectral density decomposition allow for compact and informative representations of the causal structure in SVAR processes.
+Future research should therefore identify and address these challenges.
+In \cite{reiter2024asymptotic} we take first steps in this direction.
+However, even if the time series graph is known or has been identified by a causal discovery algorithm, it may still be of interest to apply our findings, as the frequency domain causal effects as well as the spectral density decomposition allow for compact and informative representations of the causal structure in SVAR processes, as we demonstrate in \cite{reiter2024asymptotic}.